 Delaware legalized its medical marijuana program in May of 2011.
 The Delaware Medical Marijuana Act was signed into law by Governor Jack Markell.
 In June 2015 the first clinic opened in the state.
 This left patients around the state needing to make the journey to buy their medicine.

 This limited access drove many patients to the black market, and in 2016, an initiative was started to increase the number of compassion centers in the state.
-As of 2020, six compassion centers are operating in the state.
+As of 2020, six compassion centers were operating in the state.

 Under the Delaware Medical Marijuana Act, patients are allowed to purchase three ounces of medical cannabis every two weeks – totaling six ounces for the entire month.

 Patients and designated caregivers can buy up to three ounces of usable cannabis every two weeks.
+Where to Buy

 The state Department of Health and Human Services lists the following approved medical conditions: